 mmLaunch should be launched using the bootstrap application (Sec.
 5).
-The command line is tclsh oommf.tcl mmLaunch [standard options]
+The command line is checkbutton-localhost.

-Upon startup, mmLaunch displays a panel of checkbuttons, one for each host service directory to which it is connected.
-In the current release of OOMMF there is only one checkbutton-localhost.
 Future releases of mmLaunch will be able to connect to remote hosts as well.
 If there is no host service directory running on the localhost when mm-Launch is launched, mmLaunch will start one.
 In that circumstance, there may be some delay before the localhost check button appears.